-Lower back pain is providing an increasing and very significant financial strain on Western society.
+Lower back pain, or lumbago in medical jargon, is providing an increasing and very significant financial strain on Western society.
 Surgery, high tech scans, staggering hospital fees are straining not only health care, but society in general to the limits.

 It is in this environment that chiropractic help has thrived, but chiropractic care too has become very costly.
 Everyone is jumping on the bandwagon.
 What can you do to help yourself?